United States occupation of Haiti: Second Caco War

-The end of the First World War in 1918 deprived the Haitians of their main ally in the guerrilla struggle.
-Germany's defeat meant its end as a menace to the U.S. in the Caribbean, as it lost control of Tortuga.
-Nevertheless, the U.S. continued its occupation of Haiti after the war, despite President Woodrow Wilson's claims at the Paris Peace Conference of 1919 that he supported self-determination among other peoples.
+The end of the First World War in 1918 deprived the Haitians of their main ally in the liberation struggle.
+Germany's defeat meant its end as a menace to the US in the Caribbean, as it lost control of Tortuga.
+Nevertheless, the US continued its occupation of Haiti after the war, despite President Woodrow Wilson's claims at the Paris Peace Conference of 1919 that he supported self-determination among other peoples.

-At one time, at least twenty percent of Haitians had been involved in the rebellion against occupation according to africanologist Patrick Bellegarde-Smith.
+At one time, at least twenty percent of Haitians had been involved in the rebellion against occupation according to Africanologist Patrick Bellegarde-Smith.
 The strongest period of unrest culminated in a 1918 rebellion by up to 40,000 former cacos and other members of the opposition led by Charlemagne Péralte, a former officer of the dissolved Haitian army.
-The scale of the uprising overwhelmed the Gendarmerie, but U.S. Marine reinforcements helped put down the revolt.
+The scale of the uprising overwhelmed the Gendarmerie, but US Marine reinforcements helped put down the revolt.
 For their part, the Haitians resorted to non-conventional tactics, being severely outmatched by their occupiers.
-Prior to his death,Péralte launched an attack on Port-au-Prince.
+Prior to his death, Péralte launched an attack on Port-au-Prince.
 The assassination of Péralte in 1919 solidified US Marine power over the Cacos.
 The Second Caco War ended with the death of Benoît Batraville in 1920, who had commanded an assault on the Haitian capital that year.
-An estimated 2,004 cacos were killed in the fighting, as well as several dozens of American marines and Haitian gendarmes.
+An estimated 2,004 Cacos were killed in the fighting, as well as several dozens of US Marines and Haitian gendarmes.